cmsc330spring25/spring25/projects/project0/project0.md

     - Run `sudo apt install ocaml-native-compilers camlp4 make m4 curl libssl-dev pkg-config graphviz`
 2. Install and initialize the OCaml package manager
     - Run `sh <(curl -sL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)` (when prompted for the installation location, just hit enter to select the default)
       - Run `opam --version`.
-You should be on version 2 (followed by some versions, just make sure the major version is 2).
+You should be on version 2.2 or higher.
 Check out [the manual](https://opam.ocaml.org/doc/Install.html) if this is not the case, you may have to follow special directions for your particular operating system and version.
       - If you encounter any issues, or are running a different flavor of Linux, check out [the manual](https://opam.ocaml.org/doc/Install.html)
     - Run `opam init`
       - If it hangs at "Fetching repository information" press Enter.
 (This may take a while.
 Please be patient)
       - When prompted to modify `~/.profile` (or another file), **do not** modify the file, type `N` or `5`
     - Run `eval $(opam env)`
 3. Initialize OCaml
-    - We will be using OCaml version 4.14.X.
+    - We will be using OCaml version 5.3.X.
 Run `ocaml -version` to check which version is currently installed
-    - **If you are already on version 4.14.X, you can skip to step #4**, if not, follow the instructions below
+    - **If you are already on version 5.3.X, you can skip to step #4**, if not, follow the instructions below
-      - If you are on another version, run `opam switch create 4.14.0` (This may take a while.
+      - If you are on another version, run `opam switch create 5.3.0` (This may take a while.
 Please be patient)
-      - Run `echo 'eval $(opam env --switch=4.14.0)' >> ~/.bashrc`
+      - Run `echo 'eval $(opam env --switch=5.3.0)' >> ~/.bashrc`
       - **Restart** your shell
       - Ensure you are now on the correct version by running `ocaml -version`
 4. Install OCaml packages
-    - Run `opam install gradescope_submit ocamlfind ounit utop dune qcheck ocamlformat`
+    - Run `opam install gradescope_submit ocamlfind ounit utop dune qcheck ocamlformat ppx_deriving`
 5. Install Rust
     - Go to [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install) and run the installation command provided
     - If prompted, just select the defaults